 Creative Time commissions are initiated by staff who spend time staying familiar with the work of artists creating public art projects worldwide.
-At this time, there are no open calls.

 Creative Time hosts an annual Summit where thinkers, dreamers, and doers working at the intersection of art and politics.
 To join their annual summit, which takes place in different cities every year, all you need to do is register and pay a registration fee.
 Video recordings from past summit sessions are shared on the Creative Time website.

 Creative Time offers semester-long internships to undergraduates, graduate students, and recent graduates in each of our departments.
 Undergraduate, graduate and first-year post-grad students to apply are encouraged to apply.
 This is an unpaid internship so college credit is preferred participation.
 Selection for Creative Time’s internship program is made on the basis of the applicant’s interest and motivation in working for Creative Time, demonstrated ability to contribute, and commitment to a meaningful work experience.
 Interest and experience in nonprofits, public art, and the arts more broadly are a plus.
 Interns are expected to commit to the entire semester with a minimum of 2-3 days a week in the office.
 To apply, please send an application form with a cover letter, resume, writing sample (academic or professional, no longer than 3 pages) as ONE attachment, as well as the name and contact information for two references, to email@example.com.
 More details and application form are available here.

 Volunteers are key to the success of each of our programs.
 Join the Creative Time volunteer email list by emailing firstname.lastname@example.org to be notified when there are opportunities to get involved.